sankethka/azps-conceptual/docs/install-azureps.md

 > `$env:ProgramFiles\WindowsPowerShell\Modules` folder, and try the installation again.

 Once the installation completes, your `$env:PSModulePath` setting should include the directories containing the Azure PowerShell cmdlets.
+The following command can be used to verify that the Azure PowerShell is installed properly.

 ```powershell
 # To make sure the Azure PowerShell module is available after you install